top of page

 WHAT CHANGED ME, MOTIVATION AND GOALS

 I think we all have life-changing moments relating to the pandemic, some good and some bad.
 Mine was necessary to my mental health and the life choices I had in front of me.
-I realised I wasn't going back to Asia soon, and having the UK as my home is the biggest blessing in life.
+I realized I wasn't going back to Asia soon, and having the UK as my home is the biggest blessing in life.

 Timothy Betts